 Pingdom is one of the best speed test tools which gives in-depth analysis into page speed.
 It allows you to select different geographical locations to run the test.
 The results and detailed report of the test are easy to understand.
 Plus, you also get performance improvement suggestions.

 - Test from locations such as Dallas, Texas, USA; Melbourne, Australia; San Jose, California, USA; and Stockholm, Sweden

 - Results are broken down by content type, page size by domain, requests by content type, and requests by domain

 - Report sections include waterfall breakdown, performance grade, page analysis, and history

 Page Speed Insights is a tool created by the search giant Google.
 The tool gives you a report for desktop as well as mobile views.
 Apart from this, they provide detailed recommendations on what can be done to improve page speed.
 Plus, you should note that test regions for this tool are unknown

 - Grades are given based on a scale of 1-100

 - Gives insights on how the page can be improved on time to above-the-fold load and time to full page load

-- Mobile report includes user experience.
-It gives you an idea of attributes such as viewport configuration; the size of your buttons and links; and also eligible font sizes
+- The mobile report includes user experience.
+It gives you an idea of attributes such as viewport configuration, the size of your buttons and links, and also eligible font sizes

 How to Properly Do a Website Speed Test?